Coolcord/Level-Headed/README.md

  Check out the [Level-Headed Wiki](https://github.com/Coolcord/Level-Headed/wiki) for more information and tutorials on how to use Level-Headed.

  If you're a Windows user, you can download the Windows build under the [releases](https://github.com/Coolcord/Level-Headed/releases) tab.
-Linux and Mac users should compile the application and plugins through QtCreator.
+Linux and Mac users should compile the application and plugins through Qt Creator.

  If you have any questions about Level-Headed, feel free to contact me at coolcord24@tutanota.com

  ## FAQ

+ **Q: What's new in Bullet Time (v0.3.0)?**

+ A: The Bullet Time update mostly focuses on enemies and difficulty settings.
+Expect to see Lakitus, Bullet Bill Cannons, as well as a few other surprises.
+Difficulty settings currently only affect enemies and gameplay settings, but there is now a lot more options than there were in v0.2.4.
+A few minor ASM hacks (some made by me and some by the community) have been added to make the update more interesting, such as auto scrolling levels, Fire Bros., multiple Spiny Egg behaviors, and new powerups.
+The music patcher can now combine some music packs, as well as apply tone colors over them for even more variations.
+The level generator had a few bug fixes in some patterns, but beyond that, the level designs in v0.3.0 will remain very similar to v0.2.x.
+On the backend, [Sequential Archives](https://github.com/Coolcord/Sequential_Archive) have been implemented allowing for external graphics and music patches via [Hexagon Patches](https://github.com/Coolcord/Hexagon).
+This update is a major step, considering that many pieces of this programmatic puzzle are starting to come together.

  **Q: I see that you have included graphics and music patches.
 Can you include mine in the next update?**